-- it is caffeine free and tastes great
+- it is caffeine free and tastes delicious

-- Allspice – helps to soothe the common cold and relieves upset stomachs
+- Allspice – helps in soothing the common cold and relieves upset stomachs

-- Anise seed – aids digestion and freshens the breath.
-It can also soothe a cough and improve bronchitis.
+- Anise seed – freshens the breath and aids digestion.
+It can also be used to soothe a cough and treat bronchitis.

-- Chamomile – is renowned for its calming properties and is also said to be anti-inflammatory and anti-spasmodic
+- Chamomile – is known for its calming properties and is also said to contain anti-inflammatory and antispasmodic properties.

-- Chrysanthemum – is sweet-tasting and is able to reduce body heat resulting from fever.
-It also helps protect against liver damage and neutralises toxins.
+- Chrysanthemum – helps reduce body heat resulting from fever.
+It also helps neutralise toxins and protect against liver damage.

-- Cinnamon – is calming and helps to support healthy circulation and digestion.
+- Cinnamon – has a calming effect and helps to improve healthy circulation and digestion.

-- Ginseng – stimulates vitality and helps the body stay healthy.
+- Ginseng – helps the body stay healthy and stimulates vitality.

-- Ginger root – is excellent for improving circulation, and is one of the best herbs for improving digestion, nausea, lung congestion, and arthritis.
+- Ginger root – is excellent for improving blood circulation, and is one of the best herbs for improving digestion and nausea, relieving lung congestion, and pain from arthritis.

-- Hawthorne – strengthens the heart and increases blood flow.
+- Hawthorne – increases blood flow and strengthens the heart.

-- Parsley – is a diuretic and helps with kidney function.
+- Parsley – contains diuretic properties and helps improve kidney function.

-- Pau d'arco - has anti-inflammatory and antimicrobial activity against a wide variety of organisms including bacteria, fungi, yeasts (including Candida albicans), viruses (including herpes simplex types I and II, influenza virus, poliovirus and retroviruses).
+- Pau d'arco - has anti-inflammatory and antimicrobial activity against various organisms like bacteria, fungi, yeasts (such as Candida albicans), parasites, and viruses (such as herpes simplex types I and II, influenza virus, poliovirus and retroviruses).

 - Peppermint – helps with stomachs and digestive issues and helps to freshen the breath.
 It is also good for stress relief.

 - Red Clover - is used as a medicine for treating various health conditions like menopausal symptoms, cancer, mastitis, joint disorders, asthma, bronchitis, psoriasis and eczema.
 It is not recommended for children, pregnant or breastfeeding women.

-- Rose hips – are a natural source of vitamin C and bioflavonoids.
-They are a liver, kidney, and blood tonic, and are a good remedy for fatigue, colds, and cough.
+- Rose hips – are an excellent natural source of bioflavonoids and vitamin C. They are a liver, kidney, and blood tonic, and are a good remedy for fatigue, colds, and cough.

 - Sarsaparilla – promotes energy and healthy skin.

-- Slippery elm – helps to relieve stomach cramps and other gastrointestinal problems.
+- Slippery elm – helps relieve stomach cramps and other gastrointestinal problems.

-When you are making your herbal tea, use fresh, cold water.
-Do not use aluminium cookware as it can affect the taste.
-Use glass, cast iron, or stainless steel where possible.
-A tea strainer is very helpful to use a tea strainer as it lets you create your own blends of teas or herbs, and stops the leaves and flowers from escaping into the drink.
+When you prepare making your herbal tea, always use fresh, cold water.
+Do not use cookware made of aluminium as it can affect the taste.
+If possible, use glass, cast iron, or stainless steel.
+It is very helpful to use a tea strainer as it lets you create your own blends of herbs or teas, and stops the flowers and leaves from escaping into the drink.

-Once the water starts boiling, for every cup of water, add one heaped teaspoon of herbs for every cup of water.
-Cover and let the herbs steep for ten minutes.
-Do not over-steep the herbs as the flavour may become too strong and taste more medicinal rather than pleasant.
-If you want to enhance the flavour of your tea, honey or lemon can be great choices.
+Once the water starts boiling, for every cup of water, add one heaped teaspoon of herbs.
+Cover it and let the herbs to steep for 10 minutes.
+Do not over-steep the herbs as it can make the flavour to become too strong and taste more medicinal rather pleasant.
+You can use honey or lemon to enhance the flavour of your tea.